spawn(body, ...)

 function.
 Any extra arguments can be passed to the executing function.
 The PID

 of the new process is returned.
-In case of error nil
+In case of error nil and an error

 message are returned.